DarthPointer/PayToPlay/Readme.md

 - KCT: PayToPaly is designed to be used with KCT, it makes restoring recovered craft take time.

 #### Supported
 - Kerbalism: PayToPlay is provided a patch do disable engine reliability of kerbalism.
 Kerbalism has a lot of interesting features and it is unacceptable to be incompatible with it.
-Kerbakism has its own patch to do this but it is not released yet.
+Kerbalism has its own patch to do this but it is not released yet.

 ## Some regards